attzonko/mmpy_bot/README.md

     Bot().run()
 ```

-Now you can talk to your bot in your mattermost client!
+Now you can talk to your bot in your Mattermost client!

+##### TODO: Update below instructions

 ## Attachment Support